bluelibs/runner/README.md

 ### wildcard events

 You can listen to all events by using the wildcard `*`.
+However you need to **manually check** if your dependencies have been computed.
+For example we dispatch events like 'global.beforeInit' before anything is initialized.

 ```ts
 import { task, resource, run, event, global } from "@bluelibs/runner";